sandstreamdev/std/is/number.md

 # number

-Checks if given value is a number.
+Checks if the given value is a number.

 ## Type signature